PinkProgramming/js-testing-intro/test/basics/README.md

 #### Test 2 b.
 Revisit test2

-This time, test a function that accepts a string and returns the last character.
+This time, code a function that should verify if a sentence ends with a period.
+Then test it!